An exposition on finite dimensionality of Chow groups: Finite dimensionality of the Chow groups

-The first theorem in this direction is to relate the representablity of the Chow group of codimension $p$ cycles with zero cycles on Jacobian. \begin{theorem} Suppose that there exists a smooth projective curve $C$, and a correspondence $\Gamma$ on $C\times X$ such that
+The first theorem in this direction is to relate the representablity of the Chow group of codimension $p$ (algebraically trivial) cycles with zero cycles on a smooth projective curve.
+Under the assumption as in Theorem \ref{theorem4} we have the following theorem: \begin{theorem} Suppose that there exists a smooth projective curve $C$, and a correspondence $\Gamma$ on $C\times X$ such that